Top Trim and Molding Ideas

 Wainscoting: What It Is

-Originally functional as well as decorative, wainscoting covers only part of a wall.
+Originally functional as well as a decorative molding idea, wainscoting covers only part of a wall.
 High wainscoting covers two-thirds and low wainscoting goes about halfway up the wall or lower, often to chair rail height.

 3 of 11